-In this course, we explore China’s dynamic role in the global economy in the post-1978 reform era.
-China’s economic rise in the post-1978 reform era is significantly connected to the development and proliferation of its external economic links to the world.
+In this course, we explore China’s dynamic role in the global economy since the ‘reform and opening up’ in 1978.
+China’s economic rise in the reform era is significantly connected to the development and proliferation of its external economic links to the world.
 China has increasingly engaged in the international trade, investment and financial system.
 It has established links with various actors in the international economic regime including foreign states and other foreign public actors, multinational enterprises, regional economic mechanisms, and international organizations.

 Examination of these links help us acquire a comprehensive understanding of China’s economic development in the international context.
 It also reveals China’s potential role in the global economic governance regarding the issues such as financial stability, environmental protection, labour practices, development finance and so on.

-The course will focus on China’s role in the global political economy in the era of regionalization and globalization, including the topics such as China’s role in the international trade system, China’s role in the regional and global financial governance, China’s economic relationship with the US, emerging market economies, and African countries, China’s role in the Asia region, China’s outward foreign investment, and so on.
+The course will focus on China’s role in the global political economy in the era of regionalization and globalization, including the topics such as China’s role in the international trade system, China’s role in the regional and global financial governance, China’s outward foreign investment, China’s economic relationship with the US, emerging market economies, and African countries, China’s role in the Asia region, and Belt and Road Initiative.

-By the end of the course, the students are expected to learn the important facts and analyze the causes and impacts of key events about China’s dynamic role in the global economy in the post-1978 reform era.
+By the end of the course, the students are expected to learn the important facts and analyze the causes and impacts of key events about China’s dynamic role in the global economy.
 They should develop skills of critical thinking and qualitative analysis of China’s external economic relationship.
 They should develop capabilities to search for relevant literature, news articles and other secondary sources, analyze numerical data about Chinese and international economy and formulate research questions.
 They should also develop the skills of group work and academic writing.

 Mode of instruction

-Seminar: the instructor will give a mini-lecture in the first half of the seminar (including interactions with the students).
+Seminar: the instructor will give an interactive lecture in the first half of the seminar.
 The students will engage in the discussions of relevant questions/topics during the rest of the seminar.
-The discussions take forms of group discussion, debate, role play game, and so on.
 The students must complete the readings and prepare for the questions in advance of the seminar.

-The final grade is given on the basis of all three components above.
-Failure to complete a component cannot be compensated through other components.
+The final grade is given on the basis of both components above.
+Failure to participate in a component cannot be compensated through the other.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.